brennanMKE/Portfolio/README.md

 5. [Multiple Targets](https://github.com/brennanMKE/MultipleTargets) - Sample Project with a list of steps to build multiple versions of apps from a single project
 6. [ADN Activities Collection](https://github.com/brennanMKE/ADNActivityCollection) - Activities for sharing content to App.net clients
 7. [Bitly for iOS](https://github.com/brennanMKE/BitlyForiOS) for shortening URLs to share via Twitter, SMS and other services.

+I frequently reference other projects on GitHub and occasionally fork projects and send Pull Requests for any improvements I have made.
+It is a good challenge to fork an established project get a Pull Request accepted.
+It has helped me guage where I am as a developer and get useful feedback from other developers.

 I can be found on [LinkedIn](http://www.linkedin.com/in/smallsharptools/) and on Twitter as @[brennanMKE](https://twitter.com/brennanMKE) or my company account @[smallsharptools](https://twitter.com/smallsharptools).
 I also have an account on [App.net](https://alpha.app.net/smallsharptools).